Easy Pose

 Easy Pose: Step-by-Step Instructions

-Although the name suggests it's the simplest pose of all, Sukhasana takes time to become easy if your hips are stiff from sitting in chairs all day.
+Although the name suggests it's the simplest pose of all, Sukhasana takes time to become comfortable if your hips are stiff from sitting in chairs all day.
+With consistent practice, this foundational seated posture becomes second nature and serves as the starting point for meditation and breathwork.

 Easy yoga pose